-The due date for any lab report is TWO WEEKS (14 calendar days) after you perform your experiment, or by Wed.
-Dec.
-14, whichever is sooner.
+The due date for any lab report is TWO WEEKS (14 calendar days) after you perform your experiment, or by Wednesday of Finals Week, whichever is sooner.
 Reports will be graded by the instructor/TA in charge of that particular experiment.

-Late reports may be penalized - to be decided.
-Short extensions can be granted on a case-by-case basis - please discuss with us, as needed.
+Late reports will be accepted without penalty for one week past the due date.
+As long as you have made substantial progress, short extensions beyond that can be granted on a case-by-case basis - please discuss with us, as needed.